Political Yard Signs- The Pros & Cons of Campaign Signs

 Say no to the sign war

-Campaign signs will get stolen, fall down, and disappear.
+In every campaign, political signs will get stolen, fall down, and disappear.
 Don't let it ruin your life.
 You have more important things to worry about, like communicating a real message to voters.
 Focus on that.

 Be mindful of time